dndubins/MLX90641/README.txt

 Readme file for MLX90641 16x12 IR Array

-MLX90641 is a library that can control the MLX90641 16x12 IR Array using an ESP32 MCU.
+MLX90641 is a library that can control the MLX90641 16x12 IR Array (by Melexis) using an ESP32 MCU.

 I wrote this sketch because the drivers written by Melexis available at https://github.com/melexis/mlx90641-library did not compile for the ESP32.